 To receive the benefit of the Work Bonus a person's income support pension must be assessed under the Rate Calculator using the 50c income test taper rate, i.e. they must not be in a transitional assessment continuing to be calculated under pre September 2009 Secure and Sustainable Pension Reform rules, with the 40c income test taper rate.
 While transitional assessments do not attract the work bonus discount, a pension rate calculation under the post September 2009 rules including the work bonus is carried out for comparison purposes, to work out when the pension rate payable is higher under the post September 2009 rules.
 A work bonus bank is maintained for transitional pensioners for the purpose of the comparative calculation.

 Where a working pensioner is a member of a couple, the reduction in his/her income under the income test concession is calculated before combining and then halving the couple's joint income.

-The unused portion of the fortnightly $300 per fortnight work bonus income concession can be accrued to a maximum of $7,800.
+The unused portion of the fortnightly $300 work bonus income concession can be accrued to a maximum of $7,800 (increased to $11,800 between 1 December 2022 and 31 December 2023).
 Any amount of work bonus bank credit can be used to offset future assessable work bonus income.